apaz-cli/pgen/man.md

 `pgen tokenizer.tok parser.peg`

-:   Generates the header files tokenizer.h and parser.h.
+:   Generates header files tokenizer.h and parser.h.

 `pgen tokenizer.tok parser.peg -o output.h`

-:   Generates both the tokenizer and parser into the same header file.
+:   Generates both the tokenizer and parser and concatenates the header files into output.h.

+# NOTES

+`The header files generated also contain the entire implementation as static inline functions.
+There is no .c file.`

+`You can't generate just a parser with no tokenizer.
+It must have a token stream to operate on.`

 # AUTHOR

-`Written by apaz, for the Daisho programming language.`
+`Written by apaz for the Daisho programming language.`

 # REPORTING BUGS